 Institutional Leadership for Vocation

 The NetVUE Seminar “Institutional Leadership for Vocation” is open to faculty members and staff who have taken on administrative roles (associate deans, assistant provosts, and the like) and who would like to explore campus-wide projects that encourage vocational exploration.
 The goal of this seminar is to bring together a group of current leaders who are eager to explore how vocational exploration and discernment can play a greater role across campus, particularly in the work that these leaders do with members of the faculty and staff, but also in curricular and co-curricular programming for students.
+The seminar takes place in June at a location in the central part of the country; all participant expenses are paid, including a travel stipend.

 Religion/Theology/Vocation